 Members of the thesis or dissertation committee are responsible for checking the thesis or dissertation for style and format.
 They certify their approval when they sign the "final oral scheduling form".
 Committee members cannot sign off on a final exam schedule form if they have not had ample time to review the final draft of the thesis/dissertation.
-A 'display' copy of the thesis/dissertation must also be submitted electronically to the Academic Coordinator (<a href="maisted-maist
+A 'display' copy of the thesis/dissertation must also be submitted electronically to the Academic Coordinator (marshdj@wsu.edu) to load on the faculty Sharepoint site before the Department Chair will sign the scheduling form.
+Please also refer to the earlier section 'Preparing to Graduate' which outlines general departmental requirements in this regard.